Game engine recreation: Top down

 When game engine recreations are made in a top down development methodology, in the first step the general game's functionality is programmed and the structure is defined.
 Then, in later steps, the resulting engine is adapted to the specific detail behaviour of the original game, often by reverse engineering, debugging and profiling the original.
-An example is OpenRA based on specifications contributed by the community by clean-room re-implementations without dis-assembling the original executable, which result in game engines whose behavior differs from the original.
+An example is OpenRA based on specifications contributed by the community by clean-room re-implementations without disassembling the original executable, which result in game engines whose behavior differs from the original.
 Another example is the Total Annihilation engine remake Spring Engine, which resulted in being used for many more games.
 Typically, this approach results in an approximation of the original behaviour only and not a "clock cycle wise" identical behaviour.
 On the positive side, this approach typically yields working code more quickly, and the resulting source code is less tied to a single game, allowing it to be reused as a general engine for other games.

 Bottom up

-Unlike Top down game engine recreations, bottom up dis-assembled/decompiled versions for a specific game are often able to replicate the behaviour of the original exactly.
-In these cases, the game core is recreated bottom up with reverse engineering of the original dis-assembled binary executable, CPU instruction for instruction.
+Unlike Top down game engine recreations, bottom up disassembled/decompiled versions for a specific game are often able to replicate the behaviour of the original exactly.
+In these cases, the game core is recreated bottom up with reverse engineering of the original disassembled binary executable, CPU instruction for instruction.
 In the development phase this has the disadvantage that for a long time no running prototype exists.
 Also on the negative side, the resulting code is very specifically tied to this single game, often ugly ("pseudo-assembly code"), and can hardly be reused as general game engine.
 Examples are CSBWin or OpenTTD.
 Most often, the result is also not called "game engine" but "game recreation" or "game clone".
 MAME is an example of a video game engine emulation project which also follows this philosophy for accurate representation of the games.